sindresorhus/np/readme.md

 ### Release an update to an old major version

-To release a minor/patch version for an old major version, create a branch from the version's git tag and run `np`:
+To release a minor/patch version for an old major version, create a branch from the major version's git tag and run `np`:

 ```bash
 $ git checkout -b fix-old-bug v1.0.0 # (1.0.0 being the previous major version)